jcondor98/perseest/README.md

 Even if no table or column name not found in the Perseest.Config object will (hopefully) be used, checking the sanity of them is completely _up to you_.

+**EDIT**: A brand new query interface had been implemented; I will make possible to add user-defined queries ASAP

 ### Query hooks

 You may want to do some operations or checking something before or after performing queries: this can be done by passing to the Perseest.Config instance some functions, which we call _hooks_, with the `addHook` method.